-Your report should be 2500 words in length and include the following sections:
+Your report should be 2500 words in length (not including the reference list) and include the following sections:

-- a) Identify and describe one secondary school in NSW that enrols at least 20% of students from language backgrounds other than English (LBOTE).
-In addition, the school should enrol students with at least ONE of the following characteristics: - · students from a rural or remote area; OR - · students from a low socio-economic status (SES) background; OR - students from Aboriginal or Torres Strait Islander background; OR - students from a refugee background; OR - students categorised by the school as having a specific gender (e.g. a boy or girls' school).
+- a) Using the MySchool website (myschool.edu.au), identify and describe one secondary school in NSW that enrols at least 20% of students from language backgrounds other than English (LBOTE).
+The school cannot be one you attended yourself.
+In addition, the school must have at least ONE of the following characteristics: - Be located in an inner regional, outer regional, remote or very remote location; OR - Have an ICSEA below 950 or over 1050; OR - Have an enrolment of at least 5% of students from Aboriginal or Torres Strait Islander backgrounds; OR - Be a single-sex school.

-Note: Certain schools might cater for multiple options from the above list; if so, you may choose to focus in on only one additional characteristic (although you should recognise the intersectionality in play and explain/justify your choice).
+Note: Certain schools might have multiple characteristics from the above list; if so, you may choose to focus your response on only one additional characteristic (although you should recognise the intersectionality in play and explain your choice).
 Use all publicly available sources you can find in order to establish and describe the school context in relation to the identified characteristics, including the school website and the school's MySchool page.

-- b) Using the literature explored in this unit as well as additional sources from your own searching of the literature, explore the sociological dynamics that may be in play for the students enrolled by the school, in relation to the characteristics identified in Part A. - c) Imagine you are a teacher at this school. - a.
-Reflect on your own personal history and positioning.
-How does this compare to the particularities of the school context, and what might this mean/how might it speak to your work there? - b.
-Describe and justify the approach you would take to your work in this school so as to be inclusive of the students with the characteristics identified in Part A and explored in Part B. Back up your approach with references to the unit readings, relevant policy, and additional academic sources from your own searching.
+- b) Using the literature explored in this unit as well as additional sources from your own searching of the literature, explore the sociological dynamics that may be in play for the students enrolled by the school, in relation to the characteristics identified in Part A. - c) Imagine you are a teacher at this school. - Reflect on your own personal history and positioning.
+How does this compare to the particularities of the school context, and what might this mean/how might it speak to your work there? - Describe and justify the approach you would take to your work in this school so as to be inclusive of students in relation to the characteristics identified in Part A and explored in Part B. Back up your approach with references to the unit readings, relevant policy, and additional academic sources from your own searching.

-Across the task as a whole, you must include reference to a minimum of ten academic sources from your own searching of the literature and that do not include the set readings (although these should be used in addition).
-The ten additional academic sources may include the four sources used for Task 1.
+Across the task as a whole, you must include reference to a minimum of eight academic sources from your own searching of the literature and that do not include the set readings (although these should be used in addition).
+The eight additional academic sources may include the four sources used for Task 1.